-Honeysuckle, that flower many of us picked and pulled apart to drink the droplet of sweet nectar from is full of medicinal benefits.
-So while out hiking and snacking on those sweet, beautiful blossoms bring some back for medicine making.
-Extract those medicinal properties by learning how to make honeysuckle glycerite.
+That honeysuckle flower many of us picked and pulled apart to drink the droplet of sweet nectar from is full of edible and medicinal uses.
+So while out hiking and snacking on those sweet, beautiful blossoms bring some back for medicine making for this super easy method.

 How to Use Honeysuckle Glycerite

-Use the glycerite as a soothing and healing treatment for sore throat by taking 1 teaspoon up to three times a day.
+My favorite use for this glycerite is as a soothing and healing treatment for sore throats.
+It has become my go-to the instant my throat gets that inflamed, sore tingle.
+To use it for sore throats, take 1 teaspoon up to 3 times a day.

 It is also said that honeysuckle can help cool hot flashes and ease respiratory infections.
 While those are indeed traditional uses, I’ll be honest in that I prefer other treatments to honeysuckle for these conditions.
 In my experience, honeysuckle glycerite works best for sore throat relief.

 - Put the honeysuckle blossoms in a half pint jar and pack them in so that there is about 1/2" of headspace at the top.

 - Pour the glycerin over the honeysuckle, making sure to submerge the blossoms and remove any air bubbles.
 Again, leave 1/2" headspace at the top of the jar.